abelsiqueira/jill/README.md

 The script will then download Julia in `JULIA_DOWNLOAD` and make a link to `JULIA_INSTALL`.

-To download a specific supported version, use
+To download a specific older version, use

     JULIA_VERSION=x.y.z bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

 Where `x.y.z` is the desired version.
-Notice that the script only searches the main page for supported versions.
-That means that older unmaintaned versions can't be found.

 ## LICENSE